 The termination of a TLS/TCP-session may be initiated by both TLS/TCP-endpoints.
 When terminating a session the initiating endpoint sends a TLS close_notify alert to the remote side.

-R-8.5.1/1: On reception of a TLS close_notify alert the MG is required to close the TLS session according to the procedures defined in [IETF RFC 5246] and notify the MGC indicating the reason for the TLS session termination.
+R-8.5.1/1: On reception of a TLS close_notify alert the MG is required to close the TLS session according to the procedures defined in [IETF RFC 5246].

 8.5.2 Abnormal termination by remote TLS endpoint

-R-8.5.2/1: On reception of a TLS fatal alert message the MG is required to close the TLS session according to the procedures defined in [IETF RFC 5246] and notify the MGC indicating the reason for the TLS session termination.
+R-8.5.2/1: On reception of a TLS fatal alert message the MG is required to close the TLS session according to the procedures defined in [IETF RFC 5246].

 8.5.3 Abnormal termination by local TLS endpoint

-R-8.5.3/1: In case the MG detects a condition which requires the TLS session to be terminated, the procedures defined in [IETF RFC 5246] are required to be followed to terminate the TLS session and the MGC is required to be notified of the reason for the TLS session termination.
+R-8.5.3/1: In case the MG detects a condition which requires the TLS session to be terminated, the procedures defined in [IETF RFC 5246] are required to be followed to terminate the TLS session.

+8.5.4 Notification of MGC about TLS session termination

+R-8.5.4/1: The MGC may request to be explicitly notified about normal or abnormal released TLS sessions.

 8.6 Reporting unsuccessful TLS connection setup

 R-8.6/1: In case the MG detects a non-recoverable error during the TLS-handshake, the same procedure of clause 8.5.3, R-8.5.3/1 is required to be followed.